7 Best 404 Redirect Plugins for WordPress

 Yoast SEO Premium can handle all your redirect functions through your WordPress dashboard.
 You will not have to tinker with .htaccess files.

 Yoast SEO premium is a paid plugin with different pricing options starting at $89 for one year – 1 site.

-Redirection is one of the most used, reviewed, recommended and popular WordPress plugins for redirection.
+Redirection is one of the most used, reviewed, recommended, and popular WordPress plugins for redirection.
 The plugin has been serving WordPress users for more than 10 years.
-Quite frankly, this may be the best WordPress plugins for managing redirection.
+Quite frankly, these may be the best WordPress plugins for managing redirection.

 You can manage 301 redirects, keep track of 404 errors using this plugin.
 The plugin will help you to reduce broken links and other link errors you may have.